Microsoft Azure Storage Extension User Guide

-Microsoft Azure Storage Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your Microsoft Azure Storage account.
-This facilitates importing and exporting your website/network of sites directly between your Microsoft Azure space and your website.
+The Microsoft Azure Storage Extension adds to the functionality of the All-in-One WP Migration plugin by connecting your website to your Microsoft Azure Storage account.
+This allows you to directly import and export your website/network of sites between your Microsoft Azure space and your website.

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-microsoft-azure-storage-extension/

 - Details about available Microsoft Azure Storage Extension settings

 - Import using Microsoft Azure Storage Extension

 1. Microsoft Azure Storage Extension Settings

 Once you successfully install and activate the extension, the Microsoft Azure Storage settings appear in the dropdown of the All-in-One WP Migration plugin in WordPress.

 When you click on “Microsoft Azure Storage Settings,” you will be taken to the settings page.
 For the extension to connect to your account, you must enter your Microsoft Azure Storage login credentials.
 If you do not connect to your account, you will be unable to use the extension.

 When you click “Google Cloud Storage Settings,” you will be redirected to the settings page.